 Nikiforos (Niki) Iatrou is a partner in the firm’s Competition/Antitrust and Foreign Investment Group in Toronto.
-Described by a former Commissioner of Competition as "someone with terrific common sense, very good intuition, and wisdom beyond his years" (Precedent Magazine, 2014), Niki is regarded by Chambers and other leading directories as one of Canada’s top competition litigators.
+He has been ranked in Lexpert’s Special Editions of Canada’s Leading Litigation Lawyers since 2017 and has been described by a former Commissioner of Competition as "someone with terrific common sense, very good intuition, and wisdom beyond his years" (Precedent Magazine, 2014).
+In addition to his general corporate/commercial litigation experience, Niki is regarded by Chambers and other leading directories as one of Canada’s top competition litigators (Band 2).

 He is routinely retained by Canadian and multinational clients seeking competition compliance advice or involved in antitrust investigations.
 He focuses on high-stakes, contentious competition issues, including mergers, criminal cartels, abuses of dominance, false and misleading advertising claims, and competition class actions.
 He is adept at helping clients navigate complex regulatory investigations, and advocating before courts and administrative agencies on their behalf.